View on GitHub

 ROOT for Geant4 Data Analysis

 ROOT is NOT needed to compile or run Geant4.
 It is not even needed for the analysis of Geant4 output files.
-Instead, one can use uproot to read the file in Python.
+Instead, one can use uproot to read a ROOT file using Python or Julia.
 However, it is very convenient to analyze Geant4 output data in a ROOT interactive session using TTree::Draw.
 The compilation of ROOT takes a long time.
 However, installation of pre-compiled ROOT libraries is very easy.

 Install Pre-compiled ROOT on Windows